asmet081/asmet081/README.md

 </div>
 <br>

+### Contact Me
-I am an a You can see a full list of what I am up to on [LinkedIn](https://www.linkedin.com/in/alex-smetana-03052121a/).
+You can see a full list of what I am up to on [LinkedIn](https://www.linkedin.com/in/alex-smetana-03052121a/).

 <p align='center'>